maxbye3/ga_javascript/Readme.md

 Give the user the ability to pull from a multiple news sources.
 Heres some ideas of things that you could present from your data source(s), if information is available:

-- Each article must provide an image source for the circular thumbnail at the left of the article.
+- Each article could provide an image source for the circular thumbnail at the left of the article.
-- Must provide either a category, tag, or custom taxonomy to display below the title (of course title of article is also required).
+- Could provide either a category, tag, or custom taxonomy to display below the title (of course title of article is also required).
-- Must provide a point, ranking, or some type of total impressions for the respective article.
+- Could provide a point, ranking, or some type of total impressions for the respective article.
-- Must provide either a full version or a summary of the article for the pop up screen.
+- Could provide either a full version or a summary of the article for the pop up screen.

 __Feed rules:__

-- When the application first loads display a loading container (see below on instructions to toggle this).
+- When the application first loads display a loading container.
 When you successfully retrieve information from the default API hide the loader and replace the content of with that of the API.
 - Create a "Read more from source" button or hyperlnk that links to article source
 - Add a loading pop up when the user first selects the new source, and hide it on success.
-- Add an error message (either alert or a notification on the page) if the app cannot load from the selected feed.
+- Add an error message (either alert or a notification on the page) if the app cannot load from the selected feed

 #### Bonus